 - Printmaking demonstrations

-We all know that running an art gallery today requires fresh ideas and ways to connect with new art collectors.
+We all know that running an art gallery today requires fresh ideas and ways to connect with and attract new and young collectors.
 The Current Art fair is a good example of how galleries in a smaller market can take a successful format in larger art markets and make it their own.
 The event had a good vibe with food trucks and refreshments.
 The programing enticed people to stick around longer and really explore the artistic community of their city.

 Given that their goal was to engage with people who may otherwise be intimidated to visit a gallery, I would have liked to have seen consistent labeling of art works in all the booths.
 Some had wall labels next to each piece and others required a curious viewer to find a printed price sheet on a crowded booth table.
 Another observation was it was often difficult to tell who was a fair visitor from who actually worked at the gallery.
 Name tags or some other defining sign would have been helpful to encourage asking a question.
 Gallery artists were also in attendance.
 Being able to identify who was who might have been helpful to the events goals.
 However, I did see several red dots, so sales were being made and I hope more followed after the event.